Gaethje gets revenge over Poirier to win BMF title

 Pereira said: "It was a very hard fight but I think I was able to show you some of my ground game.
 Be patient with me because there is a lot more to come.

 "My focus is always the belt.
-We've had conversations before about the belt and now I want to fight for it.
+We've had conversations before about the belt and now I want to fight for it."

-"Right now I am focused on this division and want to be champion of this division and then I have business to solve."

 The "business" Pereira speaks of relates to middleweight champion Israel Adesanya, who beat Pereira to reclaim the title at UFC 287.